Social Sustainability

 Time Commitment: 1 hour+

-Required Documentation: Write 3-4 sentences about what you learned.
+Required Documentation: Write 3-4 sentences about what organization you joined and what you hope to gain.

 Description: Learn about various climate stories from voices who often go unheard through Drawdown's Neighborhood series.
 Access the series here